Germany Castle & Christmas Market Tour

 Füssen Christmas Market & Sightseeing

 After breakfast, you will travel approximately 1.5 hours to the village of Schwangau.
 Our first castle tour of the day will be the Hohenschwangau Castle.
 The existence of the Hohenschwangau was documented in the 12th century.
-Until 1535 it remained in the possession of the Knights of Schwangau and due to successive wars over the centuries, left the castle in ruins.
-Crown Prince Maximilian of Bavaria had the ruin of Schwanstein Castle reconstructed according to the original neo-Gothic style from 1832-1836.
+Until 1535, it remained in the possession of the Knights of Schwangau.
+Due to successive wars over the centuries, the castle was left in ruins.
+Crown Prince Maximilian of Bavaria had the ruins of Schwanstein Castle reconstructed according to the original neo-Gothic style from 1832 to 1836.
 The yellow Gothic castle is where King Ludwig II spent his childhood.

-Afterward, you will take a 40 min walk or a horse-drawn wagon up to Neuschwanstein Castle, also known as "the castle of the fairy-tale king".
-This is the most popular castle in Europe and possibly the world, with over 1.5 million visitors yearly.
-Even though it looks medieval, Neuschwanstein was built between 1869 and 1886.
+Afterward, you will take a 40-minute walk or a horse-drawn wagon up to Neuschwanstein Castle, also known as "the castle of the fairy-tale king".
+This is the most popular castle in Europe, and possibly the world, attracting over 1.5 million visitors annually.
+Although it appears medieval, Neuschwanstein was built between 1869 and 1886.
 Only a third of the castle’s interior was finished by the time of Ludwig’s mysterious death nearby in Lake Starnberg in 1886, at the age of 41.
 After touring both castles, you will walk to the Museum of the Bavarian Kings.
-You will enjoy a unique exhibition within a journey through time into the history of the Wittelsbach dynasty and their Bavarian Kings.
+You will enjoy a unique exhibition that takes you on a journey through time, exploring the history of the Wittelsbach dynasty and its Bavarian Kings.
 You will experience the history of King Ludwig II and his family in the authentic vicinity of Neuschwanstein and Hohenschwangau royal castles.
 Precious objects, fascinating stories, and interactive media stations will provide you with an extraordinary insight into the history of the former Royal Family.

 Later in the evening, we will visit the nearby village of Füssen.
 The Gothic castle, Hohes Schloss, houses a regional art museum.
 The St. Mang's Abbey Museum showcases Füssen's violin and lute-making industry.
 You will enjoy a wonderful Christmas market in this breathtaking village with narrow cobblestone streets.